 Poutine at Epcot’s Food & Wine Festival

 We take trips down to Walt Disney World often, and absolutely love to go when the Food & Wine Festival is happening.
-We discovered that we can enjoy our poutine down there and it was really good.
-It should come as no surprise that we ordered the traditional and our friend got the one topped with Duck Confit.
+We discovered that we can enjoy our poutine down there in the Canada Pavillion, and it was really good.
+It should come as no surprise that we ordered the traditional.
+Our friend got the one topped with Duck Confit!

 Considering how many great things you can get at the Epcot Food & Wine Festival, we got one poutine to share.
 It was more than enough and definitely worth it.
 We hope we can have it again sometime soon!

 To find a list of the Top 5 best poutines in Montreal, we checked out the Eater website.
 The article is less than a year old and seems consistent with some of the other lists we’ve seen:

 - Pierrette Patates

 Best Poutine in Toronto

 To find a list of the Top 5 best poutines in Toronto, we checked out the BlogTO website.
 The post was less than 30 days old, so it’s definitely current and relevant: